 Insider tip: Not all of Israel’s hostels are geared towards gap year students and backpackers.
 Abraham hostels are open for guests of all ages and have a great selection of private rooms as well making it a smart choice for budget-conscious travellers of all ages.

 Israel has plenty to see and do, especially for those who are interested in history.
-From Jaffa just outside of Tel Aviv to the Old City in Jerusalem, the Baha’i Shrine and Gardens in Haifa, and the biblical city of Bethlehem in Palestine, you’ll have no problem keeping busy during your visit.
+From Jaffa just outside of Tel Aviv to the Old City and Western Wall in Jerusalem, the Baha’i Shrine and Gardens in Haifa, and the biblical city of Bethlehem in Palestine, you’ll have no problem keeping busy during your visit.

 Due to the nature of the highlights (historical, biblical, and even regarding the conflict) I highly recommend you take guided tours.
 Not only does this take care of transportation, which can be tricky, but it also gives you a better, closer, and more in-depth experience.
 There is so much to see and learn that, on your own, you will likely miss most of it.

-Food and Drink
+Food and drink

 - Breakfast – $10